 - For keeping the teamwork coherent

-You can find many virtual team building software that might help you to build one team identity.
+You can find much virtual team-building software that might help you to build one team identity.

 12 Best Virtual Team Building Activities